Electrolysis O Level: 5 Facts Every Student Must Know

 Link Electrolysis to Redox and the Reactivity Series

-Electrolysis cannot be studied in isolation.
-It connects directly to redox chemistry (OIL RIG) and the reactivity series (for predicting cathode products in aqueous solutions).
+Electrolysis connects directly to redox chemistry (OIL RIG) and the reactivity series (for predicting cathode products in aqueous solutions).
 For tips on how to connect topics across the whole syllabus, read our guide on top tips to score well in O Level Chemistry.
-If you want to understand how difficult topics like this stack up across the paper, our post on why Pure Chemistry feels so hard in Sec 4 breaks it down clearly.
+If you are also working through acids, bases and salts and the mole concept, both appear alongside electrolysis in the higher-order questions of Paper 2.

-At IONX Labs Learning Centre, our O Level Chemistry classes work through electrolysis systematically — from the basic setup to selective discharge rules and electroplating applications.
-Our tutors use real past paper questions to build the exact skills examiners are looking for.
+The most common mistakes are: confusing cathode and anode, forgetting H⁺ and OH⁻ ions in aqueous solutions, and writing unbalanced half-equations.
+These errors are entirely avoidable with the right preparation.
+At IONX Labs, O Level Chemistry classes work through electrolysis systematically — from the basic setup to selective discharge rules and electroplating applications — using real past paper questions to build the exact skills examiners are looking for.

-Whether you are just starting out or looking to close gaps before the exam, IONX Labs is here to help.
-Find out more about how our O Level Pure Chemistry tuition programme is structured and what results our students achieve.
+IONX Labs O Level Chemistry classes are capped at 8 students.
+Find out more about our O Level Pure Chemistry tuition programme and what results our students achieve.

 Frequently Asked Questions

 The cathode is the negative electrode, connected to the negative terminal of the power supply.
-Reduction occurs here — cations gain electrons.
+Cations (positive ions) move towards it, gain electrons, and are reduced.
 The anode is the positive electrode, connected to the positive terminal.
-Oxidation occurs here — anions lose electrons.
-A useful memory tool is OIL RIG: Oxidation Is Loss, Reduction Is Gain.
+Anions (negative ions) move towards it, lose electrons, and are oxidised.
+A useful memory aid: the CAThode attracts CAT-ions.